Neuroburst/PowerTray-v1/README.md

+# THIS PROJECT IS NO LONGER MAINTANED!
+PLEASE USE https://github.com/Neuroburst/PowerTray/ instead!
 # PowerTray
 Welcome!
 PowerTray is a battery monitor that displays your battery percentage/time left.
 The tooltip also displays useful information.